-Dow futures rise on Disney, vaccine optimism
+Stocks rally led by Disney and Cisco

 The Dow and S&P look to wrap a winning week

-U.S. stock futures moved higher on Friday helped by better-than-expected earnings and vaccine optimism.
+U.S. stocks moved higher on Friday, helped by better-than-expected earnings and vaccine optimism.

 Continue Reading Below